otto-bus-dev/notes/Projects/Homelab/Proxmox Cluster/create arch linux VM with Web UI.md

 ![[Pasted image 20250917141222.png]]

-for the swap config i leave it as it is by default for the bootloader  same thing
+for the swap config i leave it as it is by default

+for the bootloader  same thing

-	the default value is grub
+>the default value is grub

-fot the hostname i chose "obsidian"
+fot the hostname i chose the hostname you want

 ![[Pasted image 20250917141411.png]]

-for authentication i on add the root password  (you can add other users on the machine if you want )
+for authentication i on add the root password

+>you can add other users if you want and provide their password as well

 ![[Pasted image 20250917141501.png]]

 ![[Pasted image 20250917141537.png]]